The development process

 - the proposed start date of the building works

-Step 10: building works commence
+Step 10: Building works commence

 The Environmental Planning & Assessment Act 1979 specifies critical stage inspections that are required at certain stages of the building works and, if missed, you may not be able to get an Occupation Certificate.
 You need to be aware of these inspections and ensure they are carried out at the appropriate time.

 Either the contractor (builder) or the owner builder can request inspections from Council.

-- by phone 02 4474 7444, or
+- T: 02 4474 7444

-- by using Council's online booking request system.
+- W: Council's online booking request form.

 Once Council has completed all critical stage inspections and is satisfied that the work is compliant, you will be issued with an Occupation Certificate.

-Step 11: issue of Occupation Certificate
+Step 11: Issue of Occupation Certificate

 - A Final Occupation Certificate allows commencement of either the occupation or use of a new building (including alterations/extensions), or the new use of an existing building resulting from a change in its use.